arduino/help-center-content/content/Arduino Cloud/Arduino SIM Card/How-to-connect-the-MKR-GSM-1400-to-Arduino-Cloud.md

    ![Selecting widget variables](img/create-widget-from-thing.png)

 7. A new switch widget will be added to your dashboard.
 When the switch button is clicked, the IoT will change the `led` cloud variable, triggering `onLedChange()` and changing the state of the LED on the board.
 You can now disconnect the board from your computer and power it from another source, such as a wall charger.
-After a short while, the board will connect to the Arduino Cloud.
+After a short while, the board will connect to Arduino Cloud.
 You can then toggle the LED remotely using the Dashboard switch.